MagicNews/ASMagic/README.md

 >
 > • Insert your admins numerical Telegram ID into the `admins` table.
 Other superadmins can be added too.
 It is important that you insert the numerical ID and NOT a string.
 >
-> • Set your `log_chat` (the ID of the chat where the bot will send all the bad requests received from Telegram) and your `errors_chat` (the ID of the user that will receive execution errors).
+> • Set your `log_chat` (the ID of the chat where the bot will send all the bad requests received from Telegram) and your `errors_chat` (the ID of the chat that will receive execution errors).

 Before you start the bot, you have to start the Redis process.